 Hair loss may be apparent at the point of incision.

-Dr. Mulholland has extensive experience performing brow lift procedures.
-As one of Canada’s most acclaimed facial plastic surgeons, he is recognized for his artistry in performing facial plastic surgery and his philosophy that less is more.
+Dr. Bell is recognized for his artistry in performing facial plastic surgery and his philosophy that less is more.
 He is known for creating results that appear fresh, natural, and youthful, rather than tight or pulled.
+Dr. Bell as preformed over 5000 facelifts, blepharoplasty, rhinoplasty and cosmetic facial procedures.

 There are several different brow lift methods to choose from that determine where the incision is made and the type of look it will create.
 All of which are performed in an outpatient setting under local sedation or general anesthesia.
 Each technique is designed to target different types of problems.

-Dr. Mulholland will work with you to determine which brow lift method best suits your needs while considering your age, facial structure, eyebrow position, and on what is possible to maximize your appearance.
+Dr. Bell will work with you to determine which brow lift method best suits your needs while considering your age, facial structure, eyebrow position, and on what is possible to maximize your appearance.

-These are the three types of brow lift procedures offered by Dr. Mulholland:
+These are the three types of brow lift procedures offered by Dr. Bell:

 Open Brow Lift